Naval strategy: World War I

 Leading up to World War I, there was a naval arms race in Europe.
 With this race introducing many innovations to navies across Europe, in 1906 the British unveiled a revolutionary new warship called HMS Dreadnought powered by steam turbine.
 This ship reached a speed of 21 knots, one of the fastest at the time; this warship also had advancements in weaponry that no other nation's navy had at the time.
 With this, the arms race changed to which nation could build the most of those newly made warships.
 With these new, heavily armed ships the Allies had more opportunities for blockades in the various theaters of the war.

 Warfare

 The submarine, introduced in World War I, led to the development of new weapons and tactics.
-The Germans' fleet at the time was, in some people's opinion, the most advanced, and was constructed by Alfred Peter Friedrich von Tirpitz.
+The Germans' fleet at the time was, in some people's opinion, the most advanced, and was constructed by Alfred von Tirpitz.
 The fleet consisted of the U-boat, and smaller class UB and UC boats.